KingScooty/creativenightly.com/app/_posts/2013-11-03-Setting-up-and-securing-a-VPS-on-Ubuntu-13-10-x64.md

 cover_copyright: 'Photo Credit: <a href="https://www.flickr.com/photos/traftery/4773457853/">Tom Raftery</a> via <a href="http://compfight.com">Compfight</a> <a href="https://creativecommons.org/licenses/by-sa/2.0/">cc</a>'
 tags: software

+excerpt:
-excerpt: "A guide on how to setup and secure a VPS on a clean install of Ubuntu 13.10 x64"
+  <p>A guide on how to setup and secure a VPS on a clean install of Ubuntu 13.10 x64</p>
 ---

 ***This is a work in progress post, as i'm short on time to dabble with security.
 I'll add to it as i get time to set up my VPS***